-Kevin Schuyler has been a member of our Board of Directors since December 2021 and a member of the Board of Directors of Twin Vee PowerCats Co., our majority shareholder, since July 2022.
-Mr. Schuyler is the Vice Chairman of the board of directors and Lead Independent Director of Adial Pharmaceuticals, Inc. (NASDAQ: ADIL) where he has served as a director since April 2016.
+Kevin Schuyler has been a member of our Board of Directors since December 2021 and a member of the Board of Directors of Twin Vee PowerCats Co., our controlling shareholder, since July 2022.
+Mr. Schuyler is the Vice Chairman of the board of directors and Lead Independent Director of Adial Pharmaceuticals, Inc. where he has served as a director since April 2016.
 He currently also serves as a senior managing director at CornerStone Partners, a full-service institutional CIO and investment office located in Charlottesville, VA, with approximately \$12 billion under management.
 Prior to joining CornerStone Partners in 2006, he held various positions with McKinsey & Company, Louis Dreyfus Corporation and The Nature Conservancy.
-Mr. Schuyler serves on various boards and committees of Sentara Martha Jefferson Hospital, the US Endowment for Forestry and Communities, and Stone Barns Center.
+Mr. Schuyler serves on various boards and committees of Sentara Martha Jefferson Hospital.
 He is a member of the investment committee of the Margaret A. Cargill Philanthropies.
 Mr. Schuyler graduated with honors from Harvard College and received his MBA from The Darden Graduate School of Business at the University of Virginia.
 He is a member of the Chartered Financial Analyst Society of Washington, DC.
 We selected Mr. Schuyler to serve on our board of directors because he brings extensive knowledge of the financial markets.
 Mr. Schuyler's business background provides him with a broad understanding of the financial markets and the financing opportunities available to us.